 *Author’s name has been changed to protect privacy.

 Thank you for reading Morgan’s story in the Raw Motherhood series.
-If you feel that you could be suffering from depression or bipolar disorder, please speak with your doctor.
-If you need more information on terms used in this article or resources, please refer to our Glossary, and if you need to make some mom friends, please join the Facebook group Raw Motherhood.
+If you feel that you could be suffering from depression or bipolar disorder, speak with a medical professional.
+If you need more information on the terms used in this article or resources, please refer to our Glossary.